Kudandr/ML-notebooks/README.md

 # ML-notebooks
- Here are laptops with cases to solve various ML problems
+ Here are notebooks with cases to solve various ML problems